Spiritual talk #325

 Translation from the explanatory supplement: “Holy Righteous JOHN OF KRONSTADTS, TO THE PRIEST”, extracts from diary notebooks, pp. 122-137, M. 2005.

 We must try with all our might to keep our heart light (free and unencumbered, without unnecessary and unnecessary burden in itself), and light - then it will easily be filled and will retain within itself living faith and love for God, as well as to everything spiritual and holy.
-But if we allow it to become obese (cf. "the heart of this people has hardened - in the Slav. text : " odebele bo serdè lyudii sihyh" / Is.
-6:10/ and become heavy (as a result of overcrowding), according to the Gospel words: " lest your hearts be vexed with overeating, drunkenness, and cares of life."/ Lk.
-21:34/, since (excess of) food and drink lead to such a coarsening and heaviness of the heart, as well as earthly cares, then the heart becomes unable to accommodate (accommodate) faith and love.
+But if we allow it to become obese (cf. "the heart of this people has hardened - in the Slav. text : "odebele bo serdè lyudii sihyh" (Make the heart of this people fat) / Is.
+6:10/ and become heavy (as a result of overcrowding), according to the Gospel words: "lest at any time your hearts be overcharged with surfeiting, and drunkenness, and cares of this life." / Lk.
+21:34 /, since (excess of) food and drink lead to such a coarsening and heaviness of the heart, as well as earthly cares, then the heart becomes unable to accommodate (accommodate) faith and love.
 Then the devil easily nestles in it.
 This you may know by the inner disturbance and fear (when you fall into a state of such heart-hardening, hardening, and insensibility ).

 Doubt and unbelief in works of faith refer to blasphemous thoughts planted in our souls by the devil.
 Therefore, we should not pay attention to them, but treat them with ridicule and contempt.